Kazumi Takayama

-Kazumi Takayama (高山 一実, Takayama Kazumi) is a Japanese tarento, actress, and writer.
-She is a former member of the Japanese idol group Nogizaka46, co-author of the self-help book Investment Methods that Keep My Money Growing Even Though I'm An Idol, and author of the novel Trapezium.
+Kazumi Takayama (高山 一実, Takayama Kazumi) is a Japanese tarento, writer, and television presenter.
+She is a former first generation member of the Japanese idol group Nogizaka46, a co-author of the self-help book Investment Methods that Keep My Money Growing Even Though I'm An Idol, and author of the novel Trapezium.

 Early life

 Takayama was born on February 8, 1994, in Minamibōsō, Chiba Prefecture.
 She attended a small school in which she had the same classmates for many years, and she trained in kendo throughout elementary school and junior high school.

 Career

 Nogizaka46

 Takayama's entertainment career began in 2011 when she successfully auditioned for the first generation of the idol group Nogizaka46.
 Beginning with the group's first release, Takayama was regularly selected as one of the main recording and performing members on Nogizaka46 singles.
 She also performed on B-sides, including a 2012 acoustic duet with Mai Shiraishi, titled "Shibuya Blues", on Nogizaka46's fifth single "Seifuku no Mannequin".
 Takayama performed as part of the main selection group on every Nogizaka46 single released during her tenure.
 In 2016, her first solo photobook, titled Maybe it's Love (恋かもしれない, Koi kamo Shirenai), was published.
 The photos in the book were taken on location in her hometown of Minamibōsō.
 Her second photobook, Monologue (独白, Dokuhaku), with photos taken in Helsinki, was published in 2019.
 In the Oricon weekly book sales ranking for its first week of publication, Monologue placed first in the photobook category.
 Takayama made her final appearance as a member of the group in their November 2021 concert at Tokyo Dome, and wrote a short story titled The Name of Hope that was distributed to concert attendees.